its-mieger/annotations/README.md

 ## Installation

-After updating composer, add the service provider to the providers array in config/app.php
+If not using package auto-discovery, you must add the service provider to the providers array in config/app.php

 	ItsMieger\Annotations\Provider\AnnotationsServiceProvider::class,